The second rational homology of the Torelli group is finitely generated: Introduction

 \p{Acknowledgments} We would like to thank our advisor Dan Margalit for many helpful math conversations and his continued support and encouragement.
-We would also like to thank Benson Farb and Andy Putman for providing comments on earlier drafts of this paper.
+We would like to thank Andy Putman for providing many helpful comments on several different iterations of this paper.
 We would like to thank Peter Patzt for helping to clarify the exposition and for pointing out some confusing notational choices.
+We would like to thank Benson Farb for reading and providing comments on an earlier version of this paper.
 We would like to thank Igor Belegradek, Wade Bloomquist, Katherine Williams Booth, John Etnyre, Annie Holden, Thang Le, Nick Salter, Roberta Shapiro, Cindy Tan, and Bena Tshishiku for helpful conversations.